zzheng68/MixTwice/README.md

 # MixTwice

-This is a Github reporsitory for `MixTwice`

-`MixTwice` is an empirical Bayes approach  for large-scale hypothesis testing.
+This is a Github reporsitory for `MixTwice`, an empirical Bayes approach  for large-scale hypothesis testing.
 It is currently developed for the two-group comparison problem, and takes as input a vector of estimated effects (unit-specific differences between groups, such as log fold change) and a second vector of estimated standard errors for these effects.
 Using a shape-constrained, semi-parametric mixture model, it computes unit-specific local false discovery rates and local false sign rates, which may be used to prioritize units for follow-up analysis.
 Read a more complete description at [Zheng et al, 2021, Bioinformatics](https://academic.oup.com/bioinformatics/article/37/17/2637/6162883).

 `MixTwice` is available in [CRAN](https://cran.rstudio.com/web/packages/MixTwice/index.html), or here following the instructions below.